thundernunder/module-10-challenge/README.md

 Make sure to have GitBash, Node.js, and VSCode installed for sucess.
 Further installations would be to install Node packages Jest and Inquirer.

 Useage
 The user launches the application by inputting the commage 'node index.js' into the command line.
 Then the user is guided through the profile generation process by a series of prompts, having the choices to add 'Manager', 'Engineer', and 'Intern' employees.
-Once satisfied with the amount of profiles created, an Index.html file is generated utilizing the user's input.
+Once satisfied with the amount of profiles created, an Index.html file is generated in the './dist' folder utilizing the user's input.

 Contributing
 Feel free to message me if you have any ideas on how to make this better!